Learning Cosmology from Nearest Neighbour Statistics: Machine learning model

 \subsection{Architecture}

-\textbf{Map-Only}: We employ the \textsc{ResNet-18} \citep{ResNet} architecture, a widely used convolutional neural network designed for image-based tasks, to infer cosmological parameters from 2D NN distance maps.
-The main novelty of ResNet (Residual Network) is in its use of skip connections that effectively mitigate the vanishing gradient problem and enable the training of very deep architectures.
-In our case, each input map corresponds to a 2D grid of NN distances computed from dark matter or halo slices, with separate channels for different NN distance maps (e.g., 1NN, 2NN, 3NN, 4NN).
-The \textsc{ResNet-18} model processes these maps through a series of convolutional, batch normalization, ReLU, and residual blocks, ultimately reducing them to a feature vector that is passed through a fully connected layer to predict the cosmological parameters.
+Map-only: We employed the \textsc{ResNet-18} \citep{ResNet} architecture, a widely used convolutional neural network designed for image-based tasks, to infer cosmological parameters from 2D NN distance maps.
+The main novelty of the residual network (ResNet) is in its use of skip connections that effectively mitigate the vanishing gradient problem and enable the training of very deep architectures.
+In our case, each input map corresponds to a 2D grid of NN distances computed from dark matter or halo slices, with separate channels for different NN distance maps (e.g. 1NN, 2NN, 3NN, 4NN).
+The \textsc{ResNet-18} model processes these maps through a series of convolutional, batch normalisation, ReLU, and residual blocks, ultimately reducing them to a feature vector that is passed through a fully connected layer to predict the cosmological parameters.

-\textbf{CDF-Only}: For each simulation, once we calculate the CDFs of the 1st, 2nd, 3rd, and 4th NN distances, each representing a 1D array with 50 bins (uniform bin width of $1\,h^{-1}$Mpc), they are then concatenated into a single 1D array of length 200 ($4 \times 50$), which serves as the input for the fully connected neural network containing multiple layers of perceptrons (MLPs).
+CDF-only: For each simulation, once we calculate the CDFs of the first, second, third, and fourth NN distances, each representing a 1D array with 48 bins (uniform bin width of $1\,h^{-1}$Mpc), they are then concatenated into a single 1D array of length 192 ($4 \times 48$), which serves as the input for the fully connected neural network containing multiple layers of perceptrons (MLPs).
 We use ReLU as the non-linear activation function in this model.
-The number of layers, neurons, learning rate, weight decay, and dropout are hyperparameters optimized with \textsc{OPTUNA}\citep{akiba2019optuna} in over 100 trials.
+The number of layers, neurons, learning rate, weight decay, and dropout are hyperparameters optimised with \textsc{OPTUNA}\citep{akiba2019optuna} in over 100 trials, as mentioned in Table \ref{tab:hyperparameters_all}.